hak5/signalowl-payloads/payloads/library/bluetooth/Bluetooth-Scanner/README.md

-# A simple bluetooth scanner
+# A basic bluetooth scanner

 Scans for bluetooth devices, and optionally interrogates them (using hcitool info).